Want to get updates to your mailbox? 📬

 People are more inclined to click on articles that were most-recently published.
 Especially when reading about topics that are ever-changing, like SEO, healthcare or technology.
 Updating your content will give it a recent publishing date, therefore making users more likely to click through to your site.

-After employing these changes, you should start to see your rank improve in due time.
-While you can’t know exactly how long it will take Google to index your new site or webpage, you can make an educated guess based on your site’s popularity, traffic, and content..
+By making these changes, you’ll likely see ranking improvements over time.
+While you can’t know exactly how long it will take Google to index your new site or webpage, you can make a solid estimate based on how popular and active your site is.

 Join our